Absolutely everything you need to know about buying a sofa.

 It's also worth considering here the practicality of your sofa placement.
 Are you going to be able to clean under and around the sofa, and is it in a place that obstructs the rest of the room?

 Once you've ensured the furniture will physically fit where you require it, it's important to consider how you can get the piece into the home.
 Will it fit through the doorframes?
 Are there any obstacles like stair bannisters to consider?
 Is there enough room to manoeuvre both a sofa and the bodies carrying it?

 As discussed in our dedicated Will It Fit? guide, the most common problems during delivery involve narrow door frames, awkwardly located staircases and right-angle turns inside the property.
 To assess whether that'll be an issue, look out for the minimum access width on the product description of your sofa - this should be supplied before you buy.
-This will indicate how wide the hallways and entrances need to be - an element that needs extra consideration when anything bigger than a two-seater sofa is involved.
+This will indicate how wide the hallways and entrances need to be - an element that needs extra consideration when anything bigger than a 2 seater sofa is involved.
 (Worth noting that corner sofas usually arrive, or can be split into several pieces, but the length of the item should still be assessed).

 Next you need to assess the length of the item you're intending on bringing into the home.
 If there are any right-angles or obstacles that need to be negotiated, you need to ensure that the sofa can be carried on its end, vertically, and still has height clearance.